unahouExosite/docs/murano/guides/user-management.md

 User.assignUser({[“id”] = 2, [“roles”] = roles_assigned})
 ```

-Now we can prepare the number returned in response.
+Now you can prepare the number returned in response.

-We already know there are two parking spaces in **User\_Parking\_Area**.
-Here we assume that each parking area is managed by one manager.
-Thus we can store info in keystore storage with the key derived from the manager's id.
+You already know there are two parking spaces in **User\_Parking\_Area**.
+Assume that each parking area is managed by one manager.
+Thus, info can be stored in keystore storage with the key derived from the manager's ID.

 ```lua
 -- Set number of vacancy info for User_Parking_Area